Back to blog

 3. Flagging up the prices that violate your MAP policy

-For example, Oxylabs offers an excellent tool that helps monitor prices – E-Commerce Scraper API.
+For example, Oxylabs offers an excellent tool that helps monitor prices – E-Commerce Scraper API (now part of the Web Scraper API solution).
 It’s a powerful web scraping tool that extracts public data and returns it in ready-to-read JSON format.
 You can also check our Amazon, Target, Walmart, Lowe's, and Etsy pages for more information about data-gathering solutions for MAP monitoring.
 Feel free to check out our guide to web scraping Amazon or scraping Walmart and see how an in-house scraper compares to a ready-made scraping infrastructure.

 Automation allows building a stable and reliable price monitoring process, and is a more efficient solution than manual monitoring.
 After all, if a person can manually check the prices across the sellers once a day, special tools can deliver this information much faster and more accurately.